rancher-sandbox/rancher-desktop/screenshots/README.md

 default settings and not your current configuration.

 On macOS and Linux, after the "Factory Reset" run the app once manually (`yarn dev`) to disable admin access.
-Otherwise the `screenshots` script will hang when the password prompt comes up.
+Otherwise, the `screenshots` script will hang when the password prompt comes up.

 Then, capture screenshots in both dark & light mode: